 What is your advice to novice collectors who may be intimidated by purchasing art, and the art world in general?

+We totally understand that purchasing art can be intimidating – and we try very hard make everyone feel welcome and comfortable our gallery and home store.
 Our rules are fairly simple: If you love it, it will work.
 If you are intrigued by it, and you believe in the artist, you will probably grow to love it.
 Work with a gallery that you trust, and let them guide you gently down that path of discovery.
-The process will be a little intimidating, then exciting and then reassuring and hopefully exhilarating.
+The process will be a little intimidating, then exciting and then reassuring and hopefully exhilarating!

 Are there any rules to follow when integrating art into one’s living spaces?

 If you buy what you love, and not for a space, there really are no rules to follow – except: place the art where you will enjoy it everyday.
 Don’t be afraid to mix it up and move it around.
 Don’t treat your paintings as precious commodities.
-They should be loved and enjoyed on a daily basis.
+They should be loved and enjoyed on a daily basis!
+(In my kitchen, below, I rotate a different painting over this key sink area every couple of months because why not make dishwashing a most enjoyable activity?)

 Even though “good art” is largely subjective, are there certain elements common to all pieces of “fine art”?